stjudecloud/university/docs/pecan/methods-data/index.md

 **MUTATIONAL SIGNATURES (SNV) METHODS**

-TBD
+Mutational Signature heatmap is a custom interface to generate the cohort barplot summary pages and sample profiles.
+The COSMIC signatures identified in each sample is also shown on the sample profile pages.

 **MUTATIONAL SIGNATURES DATA**
-Identification of [COSMIC SBS signatures](https://cancer.sanger.ac.uk/signatures/sbs/)(v3.2) upon consideration of WGS somatic variants were performed using SigProfilerSingleSample (v3.2) for G4K, PCGP, Clinical Pilot and Real-Time Clincal Genomics (RTCG) samples.
+Data from G4K, PCGP, Clinical Pilot and Real-Time Clincal Genomics (RTCG) samples were used in the de novo extraction method.

 !!!tip
 An example of 790 fresh tumor samples can be found in [Figure 5 of McLeod et al](https://cancerdiscovery.aacrjournals.org/content/11/5/1082.long).